China Unicom, Telecom to sell latest iPhone shortly after U.S. launch

-(Reuters) - Chinese telecom carriers China Unicom Hong Kong Ltd (0762.HK) and China Telecom Corp Ltd (0728.HK) will carry Apple Inc’s (AAPL.O) newest iPhone models within days of their launch in Beijing next week as the U.S. technology giant tries to regain lost ground in its second-biggest market by releasing the phones faster.
+Sept 6 (Reuters) - Chinese telecom carriers China Unicom Hong Kong Ltd and China Telecom Corp Ltd will carry Apple Inc’s newest iPhone models within days of their launch in Beijing next week as the U.S. technology giant tries to regain lost ground in its second-biggest market by releasing the phones faster.

 The high-end version is being called the iPhone 5S and the low-end version is the 5C.